eye-division/kindle-co-ed/_casestudies/childrens-voices-mental-health-and-the-national-conversation.md

 tags:
 order: 6
 ---

 ### **Children's Voices, Mental Health and the national conversation**

-**I published my very first *LinkedIn* article to mark \#WMHD**
+**In 2017, I ventured my very first *LinkedIn* article to mark \#WMHD**

-My great thanks to all those who read, liked, shared and gave me such valuable feedback
+To those who know me well, I make no secret of finding social media, the attention economy and the age of 'self-promotion' incredibly uncomfortable.
+So, my great thanks to all those who read, liked, shared and gave me such valuable feedback on my article.

 **MH was, and is still, riding high in the media like never before.** Campaigns to end stigma, raise awareness and promote resilience abound.
 Children & YP’s Mental Health is front of stage.
 These are all positives.